The Woodshed: A Center for Art, Thought & Culture

 Black Communities and Enslavement in Liverpool UK

-The Woodshed sponsors a series of collaborations and exchanges with artists and scholars in the United Kingdom who respond to legacies of the slave trade.
+The Woodshed sponsored a series of collaborations and exchanges with artists and scholars in the United Kingdom who respond to legacies of the slave trade.
 Faculty members, students and GU272 descendants explore how origins of the slave trade in Liverpool impact communities in Washington DC, the Caribbean and the city of Liverpool.

 Zora on My Mind

-The Woodshed sponsors continued development of Zora on My Mind, a jazz/blues chamber musical written by Racial Justice Institute co-founder/leader Anita Gonzalez.
+The Woodshed has sponsored continued development of Zora on My Mind, a jazz/blues chamber musical written by Racial Justice Institute co-founder/leader Anita Gonzalez.
 The work explores the nuances of representation, independence, and success for Black women.
 Dramaturg Jordan Ealey writes: “Inspired by the work of (Harlem) Renaissance woman Zora Neale Hurston, ZORA ON MY MIND fights against prescriptive narratives around race and gender and challenges the notion of what music theatre can and does look like.”

 Indigenous Women: “How We Go Missing”

-The Woodshed supports the residency of the Anishinaabe Theatre Exchange, a collective of indigenous artists developing new work for the theatrical stage.
+The Woodshed supported the residency of the Anishinaabe Theatre Exchange, a collective of indigenous artists developing new work for the theatrical stage.
 In collaboration with the Center for Global Performance and Politics, the artists from the collective will participate in panels and performances as a part of the 2022 Gathering in the Gonda Theatre at Georgetown University.